top of page

 Labels Don't Define You - My Own Story

-I was born and raised in Minnesota.
-I lived with my mom, dad, and younger brother.
+I was born and raised in Minnesota, living with my mom, dad, and younger brother.
 I participated in dance, figure skating, softball, downhill skiing, and marching band.
-School studies did not come easy, I had dyslexia and I stuttered.
+School studies did not come easy; I had dyslexia and stuttered.
 Kids could be mean, even back then.
-I was fortunate for my mom to have a love of travel and she passed that on to us.
-We were able to see a lot of the country before I even graduated.
+Fortunately, my mom loved to travel and passed that on to us.
+We could see much of the country before I graduated high school.

 I babysat for years but got my first official job at 15 years old.
-I graduated high school when I was 17 and went right into business college for a legal secretary degree.
-I graduated college with a Legal Secretary and AA Degree.
+I graduated high school when I was 17 and entered business college for a legal secretary degree.
+I graduated from college with a Legal Secretary and an AA Degree.
 I went to work in a law firm full-time when I was just 20 years old.
-I had an apartment and that's when I started eating more junk like Pop-Tarts and lemonade for breakfast or a big Perkins blueberry muffin, lunch was mainly sandwiches, and dinner was Hamburger Helper or Kraft Macaroni and Cheese or something else from a box, bag or frozen.
+I had an apartment, and that's when I started eating more junk like Pop-Tarts and lemonade for breakfast or a big Perkins blueberry muffin, lunch was mainly sandwiches, and dinner was Hamburger Helper or Kraft Macaroni and Cheese or something else from a box, bag or frozen.
 I spent hours cutting coupons.

-I always struggled with anxiety.
-But in college, my eating disorder really kicked in.
-I would binge but could not make myself throw up so I would go to the gym for hours.
+I have always struggled with anxiety.
+But in college, my eating disorder kicked in.
+I would binge but could not make myself throw up, so I would go to the gym for hours.
 My coping with stress was hiding and eating.
-Then I would feel all kinds of guilt and shame and would try to hide that as well.
+Then, I would feel all kinds of guilt and shame and would try to hide that as well.
 This was an emotional rollercoaster for years.
 I'm happy to say that now that part of my life is just a memory.

 THE NEXT STAGE